dansinker/tacofancy/condiments/README.md

 condiments
 ==========

 Do you make your own salsa?
-Pickle your own jalepeños?
+Pickle your own jalapeños?
 Put 'em in this directory.